ayoubeloumari/CodeChallenge/README.md

 Run `npm install -g @angular/cli` to install the last version of Angular CLI

+## Install node modules
+Run `npm i npm-install-all` in the project to install all the node modules needed

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+To list the last 30 days repositories navigate to `http://localhost:4200/repositories`.

 ## Code scaffolding